 Requiring employees to wear designated PPE as deemed necessary by the hazard assessment.

+Reporting Fatalities, Amputations, Hospitalizations, or Loss of Eye

+The NKCES shall, within eight (8) hours, make an oral report to the Kentucky Labor Cabinet of the death of any employee, including any death resulting from a heart attack; or the hospitalization of three (3) or more employees, including any hospitalization resulting from a heart attack, which occurs in the work environment or is caused or contributed to by an event in the work environment.

+The NKCES shall, within seventy-two (72) hours, make an oral report to the Kentucky Labor Cabinet of an amputation suffered by an employee, an employee’s loss of an eye or the hospitalization of fewer than three (3) employees, which occurs in the work environment or is caused or contributed to by an event in the work environment.2

 Asbestos Management

 The Executive Director /designee shall conduct facility inspection and re-inspection activities as required by state and federal law1 to identify the status of asbestos.
 The Executive Director/designee shall maintain an updated asbestos management plan that shall include, but not be limited to, applicable current and/or future inspection activities, response actions and surveillance activities and a description of steps taken to inform staff and parents about any such activities.
 The school shall maintain in its administrative office an updated copy of the management plan for the school.
 Annual written notice of the availability of the plan shall be provided to parent, teacher, and employee organizations.
 In the absence of any such organizations, the Executive Director/designee shall provide written notice of plan availability to parents, employees, and others as applicable.